 Our doors are open to everyone: judges, barristers, solicitors, law students, the general public and tourists.
 There's a good chance they'll use our website as the main, and often only, form of contact with the Library.
 This interaction can have a profound impact on the individual: it can mean the difference between winning or losing, floundering or thriving, or finishing that assignment.
 We provide a path that's easy to use.
 We understand both the information and the information need.

 Strategic Priority 2: Collections

-A new Collection Policy (PDF, 374KB) was implemented by the Law Library of Victoria in early 2015.
+A new Collection Policy (PDF, 374KB) was implemented by the Law Library of Victoria in early 2015 and updated in 2018.
 Work is now in progress to align practices and procedures with this policy.